2024-2025 School year enrollment opens for

 “Children grow into the intellectual life around them.” - Lev Vygotsky

 Walla Walla Public Schools has a full-day kindergarten program at all five district elementary schools.
 The typical school day begins at 8:00 a.m. and ends at 2:40 p.m.

 Kindergarten curriculum includes reading, language arts, math, science and social studies.
 Additionally, kindergarten students have access to music, physical education and library time.

 Note: Students must turn five no later than August 31st of the year in which they enroll for kindergarten.
 Younger students, who turn five between September 1 and October 31, may be tested for early entrance or apply for Transitional Kindergarten, but there is no guarantee of placement.
 For more information, please contact the district Teaching and Learning Department: 526-6743.

-Please visit the Enrollment & Registration page for forms and registration date information.
+Please visit the Walla Walla Public Schools Enrollment page for forms and registration date information.